 Identifying the Root Causes of Cost Variations

 Variance analysis is essential for identifying the root causes of cost variations and taking appropriate actions to address them.
-For instance, if there is an unfavorable variance in direct material costs, it could be due to factors such as poor quality materials, inefficient usage, or price increases.
-By analyzing the variance, businesses can investigate the underlying reasons and implement measures to improve material procurement, usage, or pricing.
+For instance, if there is an unfavourable variance in direct material costs, it could be due to factors such as poor quality materials, inefficient usage, or price increases.
+By analysing the variance, businesses can investigate the underlying reasons and implement measures to improve material procurement, usage, or pricing.

 Improving Efficiency and Profitability

 Variance analysis provides valuable insights into cost performance and helps businesses make informed decisions to improve efficiency and profitability.
-By understanding the reasons behind cost variations, businesses can take corrective actions to optimize their operations, reduce costs, and enhance their overall performance.
+By understanding the reasons behind cost variations, businesses can take corrective actions to optimise their operations, reduce costs, and enhance their overall performance.

 Setting Standard Costs

-When setting standard costs, businesses need to consider factors such as material quality, labor efficiency, machine capacity, and production volume.
+When setting standard costs, businesses need to consider factors such as material quality, labour efficiency, machine capacity, and production volume.
 It is important to involve relevant stakeholders such as production managers, purchasing managers, and cost accountants in the standard-setting process to ensure accuracy and relevance.
 Standard costs should be periodically reviewed and updated to reflect changes in market conditions, technology, and business operations.

 Setting accurate standard costs is crucial for effective cost control and variance analysis.